 4. Unexplained Changes in Bowel Movements

-Generally, bowel movements should occur as easy and naturally as urinating, eating, and drinking.
+Generally, bowel movements should occur as easily and naturally as urinating, eating, and drinking.
 But as cancer develops in the colon, it can cause bowel movements to become irregular, with such symptoms as constant diarrhea or constipation occurring as a result.
 If you’re experiencing unexplained changes in your bowel movements that seem to last longer than usual or feel out of the ordinary, you should consult with your doctor for testing.

 5. Gas and Bloating